businessabstraction/dacemo/audit2.md

 13	|Responsive layout|	Update the webpage responsive when the size of window is changed	|Yu|	31/3

 ## QUANTITIVE PROGRESS
-The procject progress recorded in Asana （https://github.com/businessabstraction/dacemo/blob/master/Screenshot/ASANA.jpg）
+The project progress recorded in Asana （https://github.com/businessabstraction/dacemo/blob/master/Screenshot/ASANA.jpg）